 something they have (such as a physical key or access code).

 To protect user accounts and data, your company has decided that all users must

 authenticate themselves using 2SV to access corporate resources.

-If Cloud Identity is your Identity provider (IdP), there are several ways you can implement 2SV.
+If Cloud Identity is your identity provider (IdP), you can implement 2SV in several ways.
 If you use a third-party IdP, check with them about their 2SV offering.

-There are several 2SV methods, and you can also select different levels of 2SV enforcement:
+You can select different levels of 2SV enforcement:

 - Optional—employee decides if they will use 2SV.